GrammaTech/gtirb-vscode/README.md

 - Switch to the Debug viewlet.
 - Select `Launch Client+Server` from the drop down.
 - Run the launch config.
-- In the [Extension Development Host] instance of VSCode, open a folder with a ".gtirb" file in it and click the file to open it.
+- In the [Extension Development Host] instance of vscode, open a folder with a ".gtirb" file in it and click the file to open it.

 ## Installing the pre-built extension

-You can install the extension as a .vsix file, and it will appear in VSCode with all your other installed eztensions.
-Clone the repo use the following command:
+You can install the extension as a .vsix file, and it will appear in vscode with all your other installed extensions.
+To install, run the following command in this folder:
 - code --install-extension gtirb-vsix-0.0.1.vsix
-And start VSCode.
+And start vscode.
 You should now see GTIRB in your list of extensions.
 The extension will start up automatically whenever you open a file with the ".gtirb" extension.
 You can uninstall the extension from within the GUI, or with the following command:
 - code --uninstall-extension gtirb-vsix-0.0.1.vsix